NEONKID/SmartDiary/README.md

 ## Overview
 It's a diary, but it's a useful program that allows you to manage your schedule and add monthly revenue and expenses to your diary.

+## Warning
+This program is based on the operating system user account.

+If you are using the program, reinstalling the operating system, or changing your laptop or desktop, you must retain your existing username to retain the data.

 ### Using Library
 - JFxtras